The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-Figure~\ref{fig:avg_capacity_one} demonstrates the ``Average PV capacity per one Prosumer/Producer``, \( P^{a.one}_{p,z} \), which is one of the two real-world input parameters for the engineering model.\footnote{Table in Appendix A reports values for two constituent parameters, \( P^{a.total}_{p,z} \) \ and \( N^{r}_{z}\), that are used to derive \( P^{a.one}_{p,z} \)} The average capacity of a single photovoltaic plant varies across market zones.
-For public and SME prosumers, the average capacity in the NORD and Central zones (CNORD, CSUD) is significantly higher than in the Southern zones (CALA, SUD, SICI).\footnote{Only 5 observations were used to estimate the average SME capacity in SARD.
-Therefore, 334.5 kW of average capacity installed by SMEs in SARD is based on a limited sample and should be interpreted with caution.
-Similarly, the very large capacity of public prosumers in CNORD zone, 285.5 kw, may be related to the small observational sample.} Again, this pattern may be associated with easier access to financing in Northern and Central Italy.
-Another notable observation is that NPOs have significantly smaller installed capacities on average compared to SMEs and public prosumers.
-Typically, non-profit organizations have more limited access to private financing than SMEs, while capital grant subsidies are reserved exclusively for small municipalities \citep{koltunovENERGYCOMMUNITIESINSTITUTIONS2025}.
-Finally, zero values are mostly observed in the Southern zones, possibly due to the small number of REC observations.
+Figure~\ref{fig:avg_capacity_one} demonstrates the ``Average PV capacity per one Prosumer/Producer``, \( P^{a.one}_{p,z} \), which is one of the two real-world input parameters for the engineering model.
+The average capacity of a single photovoltaic plant varies across market zones.
+For public and SME prosumers, the average capacity in the North and Central zones (Central North, Central South) is significantly higher than in the Southern zones (Calabria, South, Sicily).\footnote{Only 5 observations were used to estimate the average SME capacity in Sardegna.
+Therefore, 334.5 kW of the average capacity installed by SMEs in Sardegna is based on a limited sample and should be interpreted with caution.
+Similarly, the very large capacity of public prosumers in the Central North zone, 285.5 kw, may be related to the small observational sample.} Another notable observation is that NPOs have significantly smaller installed capacities on average compared to SMEs and public prosumers.
+Typically, non-profit organizations have more limited access to private financing than SMEs, while state capital subsidies are reserved exclusively for small municipalities \citep{koltunov2025financing}.
+Finally, zero values are mostly observed in the Southern zones, possibly due to the small number of REC observations.\\